Scuba Diving Bangka Island: Best Dive Sites + Eco Dive Resorts

 Planning a dive trip to Bangka Island?
 Discover everything you need to know about scuba diving Bangka Island, including the best dive sites and eco-friendly dive resorts for a sustainable scuba vacation in Sulawesi.

 Located off the northeastern tip of Sulawesi in Indonesia, Bangka is a small island that’s slowly earning a reputation as a dive hotspot.
+Honestly, we hadn’t heard of Bangka until a few years ago – now it’s somewhere we actively encourage people to add to their Indonesian dive bucket list.

 For years, Bangka Island’s reefs, pinnacles and walls were only explored on day trips from the more popular diving hubs of Bunaken National Marine Park, Lembeh Strait and Manado.

-But with the establishment of several eco-friendly resorts on Bangka Island and nearby Gangga Island, this spectacular region is becoming far more accessible.
+But with the establishment of eco-friendly resorts on Bangka Island and nearby Gangga Island, this spectacular region is becoming far more accessible.

 Bangka Island lies in the Pacific Ocean (between the Celebes Sea to the west and the Molucca Sea to the east).
 It forms part of an archipelago that also includes the nearby islands of Gangga and Talisei.